 Given this situation, common sense says don’t be indiscreet in posting any comments, photos, videos, blogs or Twitter messages that can come back to haunt you, even many years later.
+In particular, never post any explicit and intimate selfies and videos to boyfriends or girlfriends, risking that they may end up being shared with others online after you have terminated the relationship.
 Also, be careful what you say in chat-rooms and online forums.
 Don’t take any chances online that run the risk of raising unnecessary questions about your character and reputation in the minds of others, including future prospective employers.

 And, unfortunately it’s not just what you do on the Internet that is a cause of concern.
 You also have to be on guard about what others are posting online when their comments, photos and videos include you.
 If you are at a party, bar or club, be wary that someone there could be taking photos or videos of you for the purpose of later posting them on the Web.
 When you’re in this situation, tell your friends that you’d appreciate them not posting any photos or videos on the Internet that have you in them without your permission.
 Keep in mind that there’s always a chance they will do it anyway.

-In the case of social-networking sites, such as Facebook and MySpace, assume that there is a high probability that anything posted under a made-up name will ultimately be linked to the real you, especially if it includes a photo or video of yourself.
+In the case of social media sites, such as Facebook and Twitter, assume that there is a high probability that anything posted under a made-up name will ultimately be linked to the real you, especially if it includes a photo or video of yourself.
 Again, don’t trust their privacy settings to keep your information restricted.

 Exercise some good judgment in what you post on these sites.
 Categorically, never make any negative comments about your current or former employers, supervisors or co-workers.
 Don’t use offensive language, refer to any questionable behavior on your part, or post revealing personal photos.
 Follow the practice of always keeping the intimate details of your personal life to yourself.